tw2665/reinforcement_learning_taxi/README.md

 ## Results

 Here briefly presents the current results we have.
 Please see our [report](https://github.com/tw2665/AML-Project-/blob/master/documents/GR5242_Final_Project_Report.pdf) and codes in this project for the detail.
 We implemented Deep Q Network and Double Deep Q Network and obtained the following rewards.

-**DQN**
+Both DQN and DDQN achieved positive rewards, but even after learning to get positive rewards, the agent still makes huge negative rewards.
+Although DDQN is said to be more stable and better approach than DQN, our DQN made positive rewards earlier and a bit more stable than DDQN.

 ![dqn_reward][2]
-**DDQN**
 ![ddqn_reward][3]

 ## Discussion
-* Learning is not
-* The environment is simple, so maybe we can increase the size of environmet, put some penalty obstacles inside, or add some tasks.
+This was our very first reinforcement learning task, so first we want to say congratulation for us to implement deep reinforcement learning codes and to achieve positive rewards.
+However, as we can tell, we have a lot to improve our agent, and the learning should be more stable and better.
+Also, we consider the environment was a bit too simple (5 by 5 park), so maybe we can consider increasing the size of environment, adding some penalty or other tasks inside the environment.
+We are very excited to open the door to reinforcement learning!

 ## Methodology
 The below is the set of methodology that this project has covered.
 DQN and DDQN are implemented by coding with gym and TensorFlow as well as [TF-Agents](https://github.com/tensorflow/agents)
 * Q-Learning
 * Deep Q Network (DQN)
 * Double Deep Q Network (DDQN)
+* Tricks; epsilon decay, soft target network update, one-hot encoding state representation, skipping training

 ## Environment
 * There are 500 discrete states since there are 25 taxi positions, 5 possible locations of the passenger (including the case when the passenger is in the taxi), and 4 destination locations.